EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 6. The third party app continues with its authorized interaction experiences.

-It is important to recall that the eduID Mobile App can only control the steps 3-5 of the user experiences.
+It is important to recall that the edu-ID Mobile App can only control the steps 3-5 of the user experiences.
 The other elements of the user experience are integrated into the third party app's user experience or embedded into the operating system.
 In both cases the familiarity of the users can be safely assumed.

 ## Utility Experiences

 In edu-ID Mode the app provides access to utility functions.
 These include:

-* Authentication with the eduID Service
+* Authentication with the edu-ID Service
 * Profile View
 * Unlinking the App from an Account

-### Authentication with the eduID Service
+### Authentication with the edu-ID Service

-The eduID Mobile App is persistently authorized with the eduID Service once the users authenticate.
-As long the eduID Mobile App is not authenticated for a user the edu-ID Mobile App will display a login screen.
+The edu-ID Mobile App is persistently authorized with the edu-ID Service once the users authenticate.
+As long the edu-ID Mobile App is not authenticated for a user the edu-ID Mobile App will display a login screen.

 ![Authentication Screen](images/eduid_loginview_layout.jpg)